 As required to fill office vacancies, at the winter Board of Governors meeting, prior to the annual meeting, the President shall call for nominations from the Board of Governors for the office of Vice President, Treasurer, NSPS Representative, Young Surveyors Network Representative and/or WestFed Representative, as needed.

-The Executive Secretary shall prepare a ballot for the voting members at least thirty (30) days before the annual meeting, listing candidates for Vice President, Treasurer, NSPS Representative and WestFed Representative as needed.
+The Executive Director shall prepare a ballot for the voting members at least thirty (30) days before the annual meeting, listing candidates for Vice President, Treasurer, NSPS Representative and WestFed Representative as needed.

 The Young Surveyor’s Network Representative shall be elected by the Young Surveyor’s Group as needed, per Article XV.

-In the event that the Vice President shall be unable to assume the office of President, the Executive Secretary shall also list candidate(s) for the office of President.
+In the event that the Vice President shall be unable to assume the office of President, the Executive Director shall also list candidate(s) for the office of President.

 Nothing in this Article shall preclude the right of any voting member to vote for a write in candidate.

-All ballots cast shall be received by the Executive Secretary the Saturday prior to the annual meeting, at which meeting they shall be counted by a Tellers Committee.
+All ballots cast shall be received by the Executive Director prior to the annual meeting, at which meeting they shall be counted by a Tellers Committee.
 The President shall call for a Tellers Committee to count all ballots prior to the Annual Meeting.
 The Tellers Committee shall consist of three (3) members, two (2) of which shall be members of the Board of Governors.
 The person receiving the majority of the votes cast shall be declared elected.

 In the event that no person shall receive a majority of the votes cast, the voting members present at the annual meeting shall ballot upon the two (2) candidates receiving the highest number of votes, and the person receiving the majority of such votes shall be declared elected.

 In the event that the Vice President resigns during their term, a special election shall be held within thirty (30) days of notification to the Board of Governors.
-The Executive Secretary shall list on the ballot the candidate(s) for the office of Vice President.
+The Executive Director shall list on the ballot the candidate(s) for the office of Vice President.

 Section IV.
 Compensation The Directors serving on the Board of Governors shall not receive any stated salaries for their services, but by resolution of the Board of Governors, a fixed sum for expenses in attendance, if any, shall be allowed for the attendance at any regular or special meeting of the Board of Governors.